ktorio/ktor-documentation/topics/request.md

 ## Set request parameters {id="parameters"}
 In this section, we'll see on how to specify various request parameters, including an HTTP method, headers, and cookies.
-If you need to configure some default parameters for all requests of a specific client, use the [](default-request.md) feature.
+If you need to configure some default parameters for all requests of a specific client, use the [](default-request.md) plugin.

 ### HTTP method {id="http-method"}